Competitive Program Overview:

-Division (1) Premier is the highest level of competitive soccer for serious players with strong technical ability, skill and most importantly the desire to play at this level.
-Premier teams play with other premier teams throughout the Northern California area.
-Teams also play in several tournaments throughout the season both in and out of state and also play in State Cup.
-At the Division 1 level, playing time is not guaranteed and is at the discretion of the Coach.
-A high level of committment is expected from both Players and Parents alike in this division.
+Competitive (Division 1) Soccer is the highest level of competition for serious players with strong technical ability, skill and most importantly the desire to play at this level.
+Teams in this division play with other premier teams in their respective age groups throughout the Northern California area.
+Teams also play in several tournaments throughout the season both in and out of the state and also play in State Cup.
+At this level, playing times are earned - not guaranteed and is at the discretion of the Coach.

 Our competitive program is built with the mind frame to develop the player first with the basics taught at a young age and progression towards the whole player, as they learn and grow within the sport.

 SACYSL’s Division 1 program brings together the most talented and committed individuals, providing an opportunity for elite players to grow in the most challenging and competitive environment possible.

 The club is affiliated with the California Youth Soccer Association, US Club Soccer, and Nor Cal Premier Soccer.
 SACYSL’s competitive program is directed by our Director of Coaching, Paul McCallion, who founded the California Northstars in 2003.
 The Northstar teams have had much success over the years winning prestigious tournaments such as Surf Cup, Nomads, Blues Cup, Aloha International Cup, Mustang Stampede, Pleasanton College Showcase, California Cup, State Cup, and Regional Champions.
 The Northstar teams have over 50 players who have received NCAA College soccer scholarships.

 Competitive teams for our Division 1 program can play at four levels: Premier, Gold, Silver and Bronze.
 Level of play will be based on the holistic talent of the team and officially decided by our Director of Coaching, Paul McCallion.